Kuly14/cvm/documentation/src/crates/precompile/blake2.md

 - Performance: The `Blake2b` hash function offers excellent performance, particularly when processing large inputs.
 - Security: `Blake2b` also provides a high degree of security, making it a suitable choice for cryptographic operations.
 - Interoperability: This function is widely used in various parts of the ecosystem, making it a prime candidate for inclusion in Ethereum's precompiled contracts.
-- Gas Cost: The gas cost per round (F_ROUND) is specified as 1.
+- Energy Cost: The energy cost per round (F_ROUND) is specified as 1.
 This number was decided considering the computational complexity and the necessity to keep the blockchain efficient and prevent spamming.

 ## Core Components

 Two primary constants provide the framework for the precompiled contract:

-`F_ROUND: u64`: This is the cost of each round of computation in gas units.
+`F_ROUND: u64`: This is the cost of each round of computation in energy units.
 Currently set to 1.
 `INPUT_LENGTH: usize`: This specifies the required length of the input data, 213 bytes in this case.

 ## Precompile Function - run

 The `run` function is the main entry point for the precompiled contract.
-It consumes an input byte slice and a gas limit, returning a `PrecompileResult`.
-This function handles input validation, gas cost computation, data manipulation, and the compression algorithm.
+It consumes an input byte slice and a energy limit, returning a `PrecompileResult`.
+This function handles input validation, energy cost computation, data manipulation, and the compression algorithm.

 It checks for correct input length and reads the final `block` flag.
-It then calculates the gas cost based on the number of rounds to be executed.
-If the gas cost exceeds the provided gas limit, it immediately returns an error.
+It then calculates the energy cost based on the number of rounds to be executed.
+If the energy cost exceeds the provided energy limit, it immediately returns an error.

-Once the validation and gas cost computation are complete, it parses the input into three components: state vector `h`, message `block` vector `m`, and offset counter `t`.
+Once the validation and energy cost computation are complete, it parses the input into three components: state vector `h`, message `block` vector `m`, and offset counter `t`.

 Following this, it calls the `compress` function from the algo module, passing in the parsed input data and the final `block` flag.

-Finally, it constructs and returns the `PrecompileResult` containing the gas used and the output data.
+Finally, it constructs and returns the `PrecompileResult` containing the energy used and the output data.

 ## Algorithm Module - algo